-3. Creation of final Stakeholder List.
+Creation of final Stakeholder List.

-A. Administration will create a Stakeholder List by April 23, 2014 based on all students matriculating as of that day and any actively working (defined as full time or part time) employees on the payroll as of that day.
-This list will determine the names and number of ballots to be distributed.
-A stakeholder is any person who as of the ballet due date is (a) a parent or legal guardian of one or more pupils at North Star or (b) an employee of North Star.
-Each stakeholder may submit one pallet.
-In the event a stakeholder is both an employee and a parent or legal guardian, they will only have 1 vote.

-B. Administration will forward the Stakeholder List to the Commissioner of the Board Elections 2014.
+- Administration will create a Stakeholder List by May 2, 2019 based on all students matriculating as of that day and any actively working (defined as full time or part time) employees on the payroll as of that day.
+This list will determine the names, email addresses and number of ballots to be distributed.
+A stakeholder is any person who as of the ballot due date is (a) a parent or legal guardian of one or more pupils at North Star or (b) an employee of North Star. - Each stakeholder may submit one ballet.
+In the event a stakeholder is both an employee and a parent or legal guardian, they will only have 1 vote. - Administration will access the Stakeholder's email addresses based on the guardian emails entered in Powerschool as of May 2, 2019.
+Administration will forward the Stakeholder email list to the Commissioner of the Board Elections 2019 and upload to the electronic voting system - Electionbuddy.com.